Winchester Model 70: Military use

-One of the reasons the U.S. Marine Corps replaced their Winchester Model 70s was that the post-1964 variants of the Model 70 did not meet U.S. Marines' standards.
-Despite the introduction of the Remington Model 700 rifle, the pre-1964 Winchester Model 70 was still used by the US Marine Corps' scout/sniper teams during the Vietnam War alongside the Remington Model 700 rifle.
-The original wood stocks were found to be warping in both rifles after a few years of service and both rifles were given fiberglass stocks to remedy the problem.
+One of the reasons the USMC replaced their Winchester Model 70s was that the post-1964 variants of the Model 70 did not meet USMC standards.
+Despite the introduction of the Remington Model 700 rifle, the pre-1964 Winchester Model 70 was still used by the USMC's scout/sniper teams during the Vietnam War alongside Remington Model 700s.
+The original wood stocks were found to be warping in both rifles after a few years of service, and both rifles were given fiberglass stocks to remedy the problem.
 Existing Model 70s still in service have had their stocks replaced with a McMillan fiberglass stock, such as that found on the Custom Extreme Weather variant.

-One of the best known U.S. Marine Corps snipers who used the Winchester Model 70 during the Vietnam War was Gunnery Sergeant Carlos Hathcock, who used a Winchester Model 70 sniper rifle chambered in .30-06.
-It was this rifle, equipped with a standard 8×43 Unertl scope, that Hathcock used to kill a North Vietnamese enemy sniper by shooting him in the eye, through the scope of his Mosin–Nagant rifle.
-Hathcock's rifle is on display at the Quantico, Virginia, Marine Corps Sniper Museum.
+One of the best known USMC snipers who used the Winchester Model 70 during the Vietnam War was Gunnery Sergeant Carlos Hathcock, who used one chambered in .30-06.
+This rifle, equipped with a standard 8×43 Unertl scope, was used by Hathcock to kill a North Vietnamese enemy sniper by shooting him in the eye, through the scope of his Mosin–Nagant rifle.
+While Hathcock's Model 70 has been lost to time, a few of his other rifles are on display at the Quantico, Virginia, Marine Corps Sniper Museum, including a Stevens .22-caliber, bolt-action rifle he used to hunt varmints.